jacobdbrown4/jacob_brown/_pages/log.md

 * **Thursday**:
   * Did a small SpyDrNet release with Jordi and Ben
 * **Friday**:
+  * met with Ben and Andrew
+  * worked on SpyDrNet SHREC tests

 ### Week 8: June 14, 2021
 * **Weekly Goals**: